Become a PPC holder

 To view PPC fees, click here.

-3. Attend the Professional Practice Program within six months of becoming a PPC holder.
+3. Attend the Professional Practice Program or the Mini Professional Practice Program within six months of becoming a PPC holder.

 As a PPC holder, you also must:

-• Undergo an IPA review of your practice every five years, as part of the Professional Practice Quality Assurance Review; and
+• Undergo an IPA review of your practice every six years, as part of the IPA Quality Review Program (QRP) and

 • Maintain professional indemnity insurance that complies with IPA requirements;